1 50 As A Decimal

 Method 2: Equivalent Fractions

 Another approach involves creating an equivalent fraction with a denominator that is a power of 10.
-This method is particularly useful when dealing with fractions that have denominators that are factors of powers of 10.
+And this method is particularly useful when dealing with fractions that have denominators that are factors of powers of 10.
 While 50 is not directly a power of 10, it is a factor of 100 (50 x 2 = 100).

 To make the denominator 100, we multiply both the numerator and the denominator by 2: